Ada-Developers-Academy/core-unit-1/exception-handling/practice-exception-handling.md

 ### !question

-Given these tests, refactor this function so it will pass.
+Given these tests, refactor this function to make them pass.
 Use `try ... except` syntax.

 - If no error is raised, return `cost_per_person`
 - If a `ZeroDivsionError` is raised, catch it, and return `0`